cnbbooks/lfe-casting-spels/book/location.md

 ## Location, Location, Location

 The first command we'd want to have is a command that tells us about the location we're standing in.
 So what would a function need to describe a location in a world?
 Well, it would need to know the location we want to describe and would need to be able to look at a map and find that location on the map.
-In Lisp, a function like that would have this general form:
+Here's one way you could create that function in LFE:[^1][^2]

 ```lisp
 (defun describe-location (location map-data)